Cassie07/PathOmics/README.md

 1. Split WSIs into patches and only keep the foreground patches.
 2. Extract patch features via pretrained models (e.g., ImageNet-pretrained ResNet101).
 For more details, please check the code in split_tiles_utils/helper.py
 3. Save patch features as .npz files.
 (For each slide, we generate one .npz file to save patch features).
+4. Download genomics data from CbioPortal and move the downloaded folder into "PathOmics" folder.
+* "coadread_tcga_pan_can_atlas_2018" in `bash_main.py` and `bash_main_read.py` is the downloaded folder, please download it before you run the code.
 ```

 ### Run code on TCGA-COAD only